 Co-author Joyce Carrasco says each of the lessons includes participatory activities and is set within a context of hospitality.
 The course ends with a “field trip” or an opportunity for community engagement including Holy Communion in Spanish.
 The project seeks to break down barriers so we can better understand and know our neighbors.
 “Embedded in each of the lessons is what we call the cultural insight,” Joyce said.
 “The premise of the culmination of the course is to visit a multilingual church, participate in a Spanish service or have a potluck and invite a Hispanic church to join you to have that multicultural experience.”

 The curriculum emphasizes the importance of the pastor’s support, a local church ambassador to oversee the logistics at the host site, quality committed teachers and active participants.

-To purchase a copy of the Teacher and Student Manuals visit www.cokesbury.com or stop by the Cokesbury table at annual conference.
-The NIC Media Resource Center also has several copies to check out.
-If you are interested in hosting a class or have questions, visit www.umcnic.org/ssl or email at firstname.lastname@example.org.
+To purchase a copy of the Teacher and Student Manuals visit www.cokesbury.com.
+The NIC United Media Resource Center also has several copies to check out.